 Each of the materials has its own set of advantages and disadvantages, so the right crown material for you will depend on which teeth are being capped, how you want them to look esthetically, and how long you need them to last.

 Ceramic crowns are crafted in a lab and built up layer by layer, sometimes with the help of CAD/CAM dental technology.
 This gives them the same slightly translucent appearance of natural teeth and makes them a popular choice for front teeth that will be on show.
 They can also be created chairside using a new technology for milling crowns while you wait.
-These are great because they can be completed in only one visit with no need for a temporary crown.
+These are great because they can be completed in only one visit with no need for a provisional cap.

 Gold dental crowns and those made from other alloy metals tend to be much more durable.
 They have the added benefit of being biocompatible with teeth, which means the capped teeth shouldn't cause any damage or wear to the teeth they bite against.
 A gold crown can last a lifetime if the patient does their homework of keeping it clean and healthy.